In Barrett's esophagus, tissue in the tube connecting your mouth and stomach (esophagus) is replaced by tissue similar to the intestinal lining.

 Questions to ask your doctor

-- Do my lab reports show abnormal tissue (dysplasia)?
+- Do my lab reports show precancerous changes (dysplasia)?
 If so, what is the grade of my dysplasia?

 - How much of my esophagus is affected?